 L373-L374 Interdisciplinary Approaches to English and American Literature I-II (3-3 cr.)
-Social, political, and psychological studies in English and American literature.
-Topics may vary and include, for example, Freud and literature, responses to revolution, and the literature of technology.
+Social, political, and psychological studies in

+English and American literature.
+Topics may vary and include, for example, Freud and literature, responses to revolution, the literature of technology, and literature and colonialism.